tworem23/my-fitness-tracker/README.md

 ### Next Steps

-+ First item
-I want the option of making my workout timed instead of repped
++ I want the option of making my workout timed instead of repped
-+ Second item
-I want to update excersixes on a new page of the excersize
++ I want to update excersixes on a new page of the excersize
-+ Third item
-I want to delete an excersize from an excersize index
++ I want to delete an excersize from an excersize index
-+ Fourth item
-I want to add an excersize from its show page to any Workout.
++ I want to add an excersize from its show page to any Workout.
-+ Fifth item
- I want to access a profile with my Workouts and also access others profiles with thier Workouts.
++ I want to access a profile with my Workouts and also access others profiles with thier Workouts.
- + Sixth item
- I want to add others excersizes to my Workouts.
+ + I want to add others excersizes to my Workouts.